meco-group/optispline/README.md

  1.
     - Linux: `sudo mount -t davfs https://drives.kuleuven.be/hcwebdav /mnt`
-    - Windows: should be mounted already.
+    - Windows: should be mounted already ('J:').
- 2. Locate and run the example scripts on the mounted drive `software/cpp_splines/master/test.*`
+ 2. Locate and run the example scripts on the mounted drive, inside the MECO folder, `software/cpp_splines/master/test.*`

 # cpp_splines